Legacy of the Mandel Brothers

 Celebrating a quarter century

-The Mandel Leadership Institute is home to additional leadership programs, including the Mandel Programs for Leadership in the Haredi (ultra-Orthodox) Community, the Mandel Youth Leadership Program, the Mandel Program for Leadership in Jewish Culture, and the Mandel Program for Academic Leadership.
+The Mandel Leadership Institute is home to additional leadership programs, including the Mandel Programs for Leadership in the Haredi (ultra-Orthodox) Community, the Mandel Youth Leadership Program, the Mandel Program for Leadership in Jewish Culture, and the Mandel Program for Academic Leadership in Teacher Education.

 Over the last decade, the Mandel Foundation has extended across Israel to include the Mandel Center for Leadership in the Negev, which helps train and empower leaders on the local level in the South of Israel, and the newest addition, the Mandel Center for Leadership in the North, which is home to regional and social leadership training programs in the North of Israel.